AdobeDocs/campaign-standard.en/help/sending/using/control-group.md

 You can extract the **sending logs** to compare how the control group that did not receive the communication acted compared to the effective target.
 You can also use the delivery logs to **build another targeting**.

->[!CAUTION]
+>[!IMPORTANT]
 >
->You need to have an [Administrator role](../../administration/using/users-management.md#functional-administrators) and belong to *le to connect to Adobe Campaign.
+>You need to have an [Administrator role](../../administration/using/users-management.md#functional-administrators) and to be part of the **[!UICONTROL All]** [organizational unit](../../administration/using/organizational-units.md) to be able to connect to Adobe Campaign.
 If you would like to restrict access for a particular user or group of users, do not link it to **[!UICONTROL All]** [units](../../administration/using/organizational-units.md) to be able to access delivery logs.

 ### Checking the delivery logs {#checking-logs}